 This post contains affiliate links.
 If you make a purchase from one of these links, I will make a small commission which allows me to continue with this glorious blogging adventure.
 Read my full disclaimer Policy here.

 One of my favorite authors is happiness guru , Gretchen Rubin.
-She has written three bestsellers – The Happiness Project, Happier at Home, Better Than Before and numerous biographies and she also does a weekly Podcast, Happier, with her sister, Elizabeth Craft.
+She has written four bestsellers – The Happiness Project, Happier at Home, Better Than Before, and The Four Tendencies.
+She has also penned numerous biographies and does a fantastic weekly Podcast, Happier, with her sister, Elizabeth Craft where they discuss simple ways on how to be happier and live your best life.

 What is a Happiness Project?

-The Happiness Project all started one day while Gretchen (Yep, we’re on a first name basis now that she emailed me once and read one of my comments aloud on Facebook Live 😀 😉 ) was riding the city bus and she asked herself “What do I want from life, anyway?” and her answer was “To be happy.”
+The Happiness Project all started one day while Gretchen (Yep, we’re on a first name basis now that she emailed me once and read two of my comments aloud on two separate Facebook Live events 😀 😉 ) was riding the city bus and she asked herself “What do I want from life, anyway?” and her answer was “To be happy.”
 But what is happiness?

 Gretchen decided to really dig into studying happiness – across various cultures, generations, religions etc… and she then conducted experiments to see which theories worked, which didn’t, and documented it all.
 So genius!